samuraswife/samuraswife/README.md

 **KINS**: *Baku / Park Hu-min, K1-B0, Ryota Mitarai, Hajime Hinata, Twilight Sparkle, Akane Owari, Usagi Yuzuha, Yoon I-sak, Karube Daikichi, maybe more i forgot*

-**INTERESTS**: *Danganronpa (including fangames), Alice in Borderland, All Of Us Are Dead, Squid Game, As The Gods Will, Bad and Crazy, Jujutsu Kaisen, Avatar The Last Airbender, and more!*
+**INTERESTS**: *Danganronpa (including fangames), Alice in Borderland, All Of Us Are Dead, Squid Game, As The Gods Will, Bad and Crazy, Jujutsu Kaisen, Avatar The Last Airbender, Weak Hero Class, and more!*

   ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵ ︵